watusi/jquery-mobile-iscrollview/README.md

 If true, applies a fix to allow input elements to work within a scroller.
 This is optional because there is an alternative fix that patches iScroll itself.
-You should disable this option if you are using the patched verison of iScroll, or in case it causes some sort of trouble.
+You should disable this option if you are using a patched verison of iScroll that has a input-element fix incorporated, or in case it causes some sort of trouble.

 Default: `false`